passivsystems/protean/README.md

 * uploading with curl
     - curl -v -X PUT --data-binary "@/path/to/service.cod.edn" http://localhost:3001/services
 * drop the .cod.edn file in the root of your Protean directory and restart it

-### How to query your service

-Lists all services:

-    protean services

-Shows the service configuration for myservice.

-    protean service -n myservice

-Shows the curl commands that can be used for myservice.

-    protean service-usage -n myservice

-Please explore the CLI or documentation to learn more.

 ## Contributing